Lynching of Fred Alexander

-The lynching of Fred Alexander was committed by a mob in Leavenworth, Kansas on January 15, 1901, after he was arrested for rape and murder.
+The lynching of Fred Alexander was committed by a mob in Leavenworth, Kansas, United States on January 15, 1901, after he was arrested for rape and murder.
 He was killed when he was burned alive while tied to a metal rail.
 The Democratic Party-allied newspaper had been fomenting fear of African Americans as libidinous sexual predators.
 Results of official investigations disputed whether there was a rape and only circumstantial evidence was used to blame him for the alleged crime.
 The lynching and its aftermath were widely covered in newspapers.

 Alexander was a veteran of the Spanish–American War.
 He was accused of the rape and murder of 19-year-old Pearl Forbes.
 He was castrated during the lynching.